ubrant/documents-format/README.md

 ### Paragraphs

-"**Para:**" symbol at the beginning of any line will denote beginning of paragraph.
+"**#Para:**" at beginning of any line will denote starting a paragraph.
 Whereby, all subsequent lines will be joined into one paragraph till any other element's symbol or next paragraph symbol for segregation.

+> For example:
+>
+>> #Para: This is some paragraph text
+>
+> will be displayed as
+>
+>> This is some paragraph text

 #### Bold-faced Text